 Rev. James Corkery, S.J. is an associate professor of systematic theology at Milltown Institute of Theology and Philosophy in Dublin, Ireland, and is a popular guest lecturer and past fellow at Holy Cross.
-He will conduct research in theological anthropology and lead a seminar course in theology.
+He conducted research in theological anthropology and led a seminar course in theology.

 Rev. A. Maria Arul Raja, S.J. is director of Studies in the Theologate at Vidyajyoti College's Arul Kadal Centre, in Chennai, India.
 He is also supervisor of Doctoral Studies at the Institute of Dialogue with Cultures and Religions at Loyola College in Chennai.
 His research has focused on subaltern studies, Dalit theology and theologies of the oppressed.
 At Holy Cross, he taught a Religious Studies course on Theologies of the Oppressed.

 Rev. George Pattery, S.J. is the Provincial superior of the Jesuits in Calcutta and Bangladesh.
 He is author of two books, Satyagraha A Holistic Way of Liberating Solidarity and Gandhi - The Believer: An Indian Christian Perspective.
 Fr.
 Pattery taught a course on "Gandhi and Religion."